hbctraining/Intro-to-ChIPseq/lessons/01_Intro_chipseq_data_organization.md

 <img src="../img/data_life_cycle_gouldv2.png" width="350">

 The data lifecycle is not linear and you may find yourself jumping around this lifecycle throughout the course of your project.
 Today we will cover some parts of this lifecycle by talking about **best practices for the Research half** of the above lifecycle.
-Later in this workshop we will talk a little more about the data storage.
 For more information about the full lifecycle and more guidelines, please look at the resources linked below.

 **Resources**
 * The [HMS Data Management Working Group's website](https://datamanagement.hms.harvard.edu/)